 - Hypoid – These vary most widely in their gearing.
 The design of the gears are like cones and this allows the motor to be parallel with the blade.
 The advantage is that all of the power from the motor goes to the blade, translating to lower RPM, higher torque and greater strength.

 The blades are on the left side, and in many ways, they are similar to a worm drive.
 However, they are longer and heavier, as well as a bit louder.
-They are some of the best circular saws for professionals.
+They are some of the top circular saws for professionals.
 They also demand almost no maintenance since they typically rely on sealed motor systems.

-- Other – Mini saws are the most commonly seen “other” type, and they are not the best circular saws for heavier duty jobs but can be remarkably handy in a lot of different settings.
+- Other – Mini saws are the most commonly seen “other” type, and they are not the ideal circular saws for heavier duty jobs but can be remarkably handy in a lot of different settings.

 Once you have determined what you’ll be doing with your circular saw, you will find it easier to choose the type.
 Typically, heavier duty users choose the hypoid, while it is a real toss up between worm and sidewinders for average users.
 If you want a lot of added features, you’ll want to avoid sidewinders, though, and consider a worm drive option.